mattermost/docs/source/administration/config-settings.rst

 **All channel members**: Allow all channel members to delete private channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict deleting private channels to Channel Admins, Team Admins, and System Admins that are members of the private channel.
+**Channel Admins, Team Admins, and System Admins**: Restrict deleting private channels to Channel Admins, Team Admins, and System Admins who are members of the private channel.

-**Team Admins and System Admins**: Restrict deleting private channels to Team Admins and System Admins that are members of the private channel.
+**Team Admins and System Admins**: Restrict deleting private channels to Team Admins and System Admins who are members of the private channel.

-**System Admins**: Restrict deleting private channels to System Admins that are members of the private channel.
+**System Admins**: Restrict deleting private channels to System Admins who are members of the private channel.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelDeletion": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |